amaneth/icog-android-app/README.md

 # iCog Android App

-This android application was developed as a social media tool for the [iCog Labs](https://icog-labs.com/) company.
-Its main objective was to promote social interaction amongst the employees of the organization.
-The company has five programs.
-For each program, a group had been created in the app where users could make posts, like and comment posts.
-Each group had an administrator with the authority to manage the group.
-Additionally, the app was linked to the SolveIt website, making it simpler to register for the the SolveIt competition.
-The app also pulls news stories from the company's website  so that users can easily access blogs from the company.
-You can download the apk [here](https://drive.google.com/file/d/1JlnJi6vZAmMckVu8xS-lEzZn6W94l8-7/view?usp=sharing).
+The iCog Android App is a social media tool developed for [iCog Labs](https://icog-labs.com/).
+Its primary objective is to facilitate social interaction among the employees of the organization.

+The app supports five distinct programs within the company.
+For each program, the app hosts a dedicated group where users can create, like, and comment on posts.
+Each group is administered by a designated authority figure who manages the group's activities.

+In addition to its social functions, the app is integrated with the SolveIt website, streamlining the registration process for the SolveIt competition.
+Furthermore, the app features a news feed that aggregates stories from the company's website, providing users easy access to company blogs and updates.

+Feel free to download the apk [here](https://drive.google.com/file/d/1JlnJi6vZAmMckVu8xS-lEzZn6W94l8-7/view?usp=sharing).

 ## Dependencies
 ### Android